The Best of West Ireland: Dingle, Galway, and the Aran Islands

-A dolphin moved into Dingle Harbor and became a local celebrity.
-Fungie (FOON-gee, with a hard g) is now the darling of the town's tourist trade and one reason you'll find so many tour buses parked along the harbor.
-With a close look at Fungie as bait, tour boats are thriving.
-The hardy little boats motor seven to 40 passengers out to the mouth of the harbor, where they troll around looking for Fungie.
-You're virtually assured of seeing the dolphin, but you don't pay unless you do (1-hr trips depart 10:00-17:00 depending on demand, behind TI at Dolphin Trips office, tel.
-066/915-2626).
-As Fungie is getting on in years, locals admit that he doesn't come up as often as he used to.
+Hardy little tour boats thrive by baiting passengers with the chance of an up-close Fungie encounter, then motoring out to the mouth of the harbor, where they troll around looking for him.
+You’re virtually assured of seeing the dolphin, but you don’t pay unless you see the dolphin.
+Fungie is slowing down a bit as he ages and locals are gearing up for a day when tour boats will have to settle for puffins.
+Still, if there’s a group of boats at the mouth of the harbor, Fungie always comes out to play.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-Hi, I'm Rick Steves and this time we're exploring the best of Ireland's west.
-And we're starting as west as you can get...on the Aran Islands, where, as the people here say, the next parish over...is Boston.
+Hi, I'm Rick Steves and this time we're exploring the best of western Ireland.
+And we're starting about as west as you can get…on the Aran Islands — where, as the people here say, the next parish over…is Boston, right?

-Ireland, especially its west — has a unique charm.
-It's where its rugged natural beauty and vibrant traditions can be seen and actually felt.
-We'll delve into the best of the West — not polished and on a museum shelf — but wonderfully raw and unrefined.
+Ireland, especially its west, has a unique charm where its rugged natural beauty and vibrant traditions can be seen and actually felt.
+We'll delve into the best of the west — not polished and on a museum shelf — but wonderfully raw and unrefined.